+- An NTN regenerative payload may be connected to one or multiple other NTN regenerative payloads.

-NOTE 2: In this release, the NTN-payload may change the carrier frequency, before re-transmitting it on the service link, and vice versa (respectively on the feeder link).
+NOTE 3: Transparent NTN payload may change the carrier frequency, before re-transmitting it on the service link, and vice versa (respectively on the feeder link).